Jake Garcia: 2024

+2025

+Garcia started the 2025 season with a twelfth-place finish at Daytona.
+At Rockingham, Garcia would earn his first career pole.
+Garcia was able to qualify for the Playoffs, his first career appearance, but would be eliminated in the first round.

+NASCAR Xfinity Series

+On April 20, 2025, it was revealed that Garcia would attempt to make his NASCAR Xfinity Series debut at Talladega Superspeedway, driving the No. 29 Ford for RSS Racing.
+Unfortunately, Garcia failed to qualify.

 Personal life

-Garcia currently attends Athens Academy, and will graduate in the class of 2023.
+Garcia attended Athens Academy and graduated in the class of 2023.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)